opambour/ES6-Web-Dev-t-with-Webpack-4-and-Babel-7-Beta/README.md

 The above code will automate all task including **nodemon** and **browser-sync**.
 After running gulp, it will compile all typescript src files and folders to dist folder.

+## React Project

+To use this work flow in react project, clone this repo and install react and it's required libraries as:
+> $ npm install --save react react-dom

+That's it...enjoy!

 **Version #:** 1.0.0